camelot-dev/camelot/README.md

 ## License

-This project is licensed under the MIT License, see the [LICENSE](https://github.com/camelot-dev/camelot/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](https://github.com/camelot-dev/camelot/blob/master/LICENSE) file for details.
+Note that the documentation theme for this project is licensed under a seperate BSD-like License, see the [LICENSE](https://github.com/camelot-dev/camelot/blob/master/docs/_themes/LICENSE) file for details.